Step 6. Configure Network Mapping

 To configure network mapping, at the Network Mapping step of the wizard, click Add > VMware Mapping to recover VMs from vSphere backups or Add > Hyper-V Mapping to recover VMs from Hyper-V backups.
 Then, do the following in the Add Network Mapping Rule window:

 For a vCenter Server to be displayed in the vCenter server list, it must be connected to Orchestrator as described in section Connecting VMware vSphere Servers.
-For an SCVMM server to be displayed in the SCVMM server list, it must be connected to Orchestrator as described in section Connecting SCVMM Servers.
+For an SCVMM server to be displayed in the SCVMM server list, it must be connected to Orchestrator as described in section Connecting Microsoft Hyper-V Servers.

-1. In the Target Hyper-V network section, select an SCVMM server that will manage recovered VMs, a cluster where the recovered VMs will reside and a network to which the recovered VMs will be connected.
+- In the Target Hyper-V network section, select a network to which the recovered VMs will be connected.